dimitri/pgloader/pgloader.1.md

 	    This character is used as the *field separator* when reading the `CSV` data.

+  - *BEFORE LOAD DO*

+	 You can run SQL queries against the database before loading the data from the `CSV` file.
+Most common SQL queries are `CREATE TABLE IF NOT EXISTS` so that the data can be loaded.

+	 Each command must be *dollar-quoted*: it must begin and end with a double dollar sign, `$$`.
+Dollar-quoted queries are then comma separated.
+No extra punctuation is expected after the last SQL query.

+  - *AFTER LOAD DO*

+	Same format as *BEFORE LOAD DO*, the dollar-quoted queries found in that section are executed once the load is done.
+That's the right time to create indexes and constraints, or re-enable triggers.

 ## LOAD DBF

 This command instructs pgloader to load data from a `DBF` file.
 Here's an